yuweiping/awesome-stars/README.md

 *   [pyscript/pyscript](https://github.com/pyscript/pyscript) - Try PyScript: https://pyscript.com  Examples: https://tinyurl.com/pyscript-examples  Community: https://discord.gg/HxvBtukrg2

 *   [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - The official gpt4free repository | various collection of powerful language models

+*   [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
+Our mission is to provide the tools, so that you can focus on what matters.

 *   [chenfei-wu/TaskMatrix](https://github.com/chenfei-wu/TaskMatrix) -